Disorders in adulthood

 Despite the fact that there are categories, within which a problem can be relayed, the analysis and management of a psychological problem goes beyond all this.
 We could see the diagnosis as the summary of the problem and the symptomatology developed by the person and psychotherapy as the glue of all these parts, thanks to which a specific symphony can be created.

-Let’s see some of the problems taken on my daily psychotherapy courses, here on the side:
+Let’s see from the side some of the problems dealt with daily in my psychotherapy journeys.

 Within mood disorders the patient experiences an important change in mood tone.
 There are clear and specific criteria for talking about mood disorders.
 Among them we identify, over time, that it interferes with the person’s normal social and work functions.
 Pharmacological treatment may or may not be provided, when of one of the different mood disorders is present.
 It will be the care of the specialist at the beginning of the therapeutic plan, the focus on a treatment that includes the pharmacological aspect.